CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-4.md

 When you're working on a specific file in your codebase, **GitHub Copilot** can take into account the information, functions, classes, or variables defined in other files of your project.
 This means it doesn't just provide suggestions based on the current file you're working on; it can also reference other files to give you more accurate and relevant code completions.
 This feature is particularly useful when you're working on large projects where code is spread across multiple files. **GitHub Copilot's** ability to reference other files allows it to better understand the bigger picture of your project, resulting in more context-aware suggestions.
 This can significantly improve your coding efficiency and the overall quality of your code.

 In this task, you will be utilizing the **GitHub Copilot File Referencing** capability to enhance coding efficiency by providing contextually relevant code suggestions.
-To use the File Referencing feature, follow the below steps:
+To use the File Referencing feature, follow the steps below:

-1. Open your Expense Tracker project in **VS Code**, where you are signed in using the CloudLabs provided Github account details.
+1. Open your Expense Tracker project in **VS Code**, where you are signed in using the CloudLabs-provided Github account details.

     ![](../../media/vscode-launch.png)